 Piloting this Vindicator, Rocket would exploit one of EVE’s most unusual gameplay quirks.
 While ramming an enemy ship does no damage, it can push them off course.
 It’s a tactic that players have turned into an art that requires masterful piloting of EVE’s clumsy ships.
 Rocket tells me he was the only one he could trust to get it right.
 Using his Vindicator, he would repeatedly ram the Nyx, pushing it a little further from the safety of the POS’s shields each time.
 Then, when there was no hope of the massive Supercarrier making an escape, RekkingCrew would then call in the calvary.

 But this was RekkingCrew, the most feared killers in all of New Eden, after all.
 A little flair is always necessary.
 The shining gem of the RekkingCrew fleet was its Revenant—one of the rarest ships in the entire game.
-These bulbous, alien-like Supercarriers can only be constructed from an incredibly rare blueprint that drops from Sansha pirate Motherships that periodically appear to launch invasions on various star systems.
+These bulbous, alien-like Supercarriers can only be constructed from an incredibly rare blueprint that drops from Sansha pirate Motherships that periodically launch invasions on various star systems.
 Revenants are estimated to cost a whopping 100 billion ISK for just the hull alone, and only five of them have ever been destroyed in EVE’s history.

 With the RekkingCrew fleet formed, all it needed was their bait, Boneless Steve.
 Only Boneless Steve wasn’t ready.
 He told the team he needed some more time to prepare.
 For an hour, RekkingCrew waited anxiously while the Nyx sat idle behind the safety of the forcefield.
 The clock was ticking.